malus-security/iextractor/README.md

 ## Usage

-In order to do all processing for a given firmware, use the `all` wrapper script.
+In order to do all processing for a given firmware, use the `run_all` wrapper script.
 You need to pass it a firmware id, i.e. one of the file names in the `firmware-metadata/` subfolder:

 ```
-./all iPhone5,1_9.3_13E237
+./run_all iPhone5,1_9.3_13E237
 ```

-If you want to do all steps except the lengthier (and more storage hungry) steps of packing the filesystem and extracting the system dynamic libraries files, you can use the `all_no_pack_fs_no_dyld` wrapper script:
+If you want to do all steps except the lengthier (and more storage hungry) steps of packing the filesystem and extracting the system dynamic libraries files, you can use the `run_no_pack_fs_no_dyld` wrapper script:

 ```
-./all_no_pack_fs_no_dyld iPhone5,1_9.3_13E237
+./run_no_pack_fs_no_dyld iPhone5,1_9.3_13E237
 ```

-Similarly, if you downloaded and unpacked IPSW files elsewhere (on another system), you copied the interesting extracted data and you want to work on that data without going into the download and unpack steps, you can use the `all_no_download_no_unpack` script:
+Similarly, if you downloaded and unpacked IPSW files elsewhere (on another system), you copied the interesting extracted data and you want to work on that data without going into the download and unpack steps, you can use the `run_no_download_no_unpack` script:

 ```
-./all_no_download_no_unpack iPhone5,1_9.3_13E237
+./run_no_download_no_unpack iPhone5,1_9.3_13E237
 ```

 You can run a single step by going to the `scripts/` subfolder and running a script there: